Generators & Dynamos

-Development and History of the component that made electricity first
+Development and History of the component that made electricity first commercially feasible

-and Generators convert mechanical rotation into electric power.
+Dynamos and Generators convert mechanical rotation into electric power.

+Dynamo - a device that makes direct current electric power using electromagnetism.
 It is also known as a generator, however the term generator normally refers to an "alternator" which creates alternating current power.

 - normally this term is used to describe an alternator which